zeroc-ice/ice-builder-gradle/README.md

 If `iceHome` is not set, the plug-in will check the `ICE_HOME` environment variable to determine the location of the Ice installation.
-If `ICE_HOME` is not set either, the plug-in uses the following defaults on Linux and OS X:
+If `ICE_HOME` is not set either, the plug-in uses the following defaults on Linux and macOS:

 | OS         | Default Ice Installation Directory     |
 | ---------- | -------------------------------------- |